mdn/content/files/en-us/web/html/element/script/type/index.md

 ## Value

-The value of this attribute indicates the type of data represented by the script, and will be in one of the following:
+The value of this attribute indicates the type of data represented by the script, and will be one of the following:

-- **Omitted, empty string, or a JavaScript MIME type**
+- **Attribute is not set (default), an empty string, or a JavaScript MIME type**
   - : Indicates that the script is a "classic script", containing JavaScript code.
     Authors are encouraged to omit the attribute if the script refers to JavaScript code rather than specify a MIME type.
       JavaScript MIME types are [listed in the IANA media types specification](/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types#javascript_types).